AZahin13/Cs50x/README.md

-Cs50x is an introductory course to the basics of computer science by the kind people at Harvard I chose this course to get a general overview of CS and to hopefully find out which path of CS I am more inclined to!
+Cs50x is an introductory course to the basics of computer science by the kind people at Harvard!
+I chose this course to get a general overview of CS and to hopefully find out which path of CS I am more inclined to!